 Encourage nurturing play.
 When the world feels scary, nurturing dolls and stuffed animals is a good way for children to refocus their feelings and practice caring behavior.
 Set up toy cribs where children can put their “babies” to bed, water tables where kids can bathe their dolls, and places where the babies can be fed with old bottles, sippy cups, and spoons.
 Help children create caregiving scenarios and praise children for their TLC.
 (Be sure to include kids of all genders in this activity—every child can benefit from practicing their caring skills.)

 Use books as bibliotherapy.
-Book reading is one of the best ways to help children deal with fears and worries in uncertain times.
+Book reading is one of the best ways to help children deal with fears and worries.
 Select books that deal with big changes and tough emotions and have reassuring endings.
 Discuss how the characters dealt with adversity, adjusted to a new situation, and managed their fears.
 Learning about characters who faced difficult situations and emerged triumphant can help assure children that their family can make it through hard times, too.

 Try some therapeutic art, too.
 Art activities are more than just fun—they can provide children with a powerful outlet for their emotions.
 Alice Honig describes one example in her book Little Kids, Big Worries: “Lonnie drew a bus and then scribbled all over it with a brown marker.
 The teacher was puzzled.
 She did not act disappointed by his scribbles.
 She did ask him gently to tell her about his picture.
 The child soberly explained, “That is the ambulance that took my dad to the hospital.’
 The brown scribbles over Lonnie’s picture expressed his dark scared feelings about his father’s illness.”
 Teach children how art can be a healthy way to process difficult emotions, and provide them with lots of different materials they can use to express whatever they might be feeling: pages from magazines, photos, stickers, paint and markers in vivid colors, etc.

 Share a story from faraway family members.
-Many children are finding it hard to be separated from their extended family members right now, including grandparents, aunts, uncles, cousins, and close family friends.
+Many children find it hard to be separated from extended family members, including grandparents, aunts, uncles, cousins, and close family friends.
 Reach out and ask a few beloved family members to record themselves reading your child a story out loud.
 Your child can follow along in the book with them or just enjoy listening.
-This can be a wonderfully reassuring experience during a time of stress and uncertainty.
+This can be a wonderfully reassuring experience!

 We hope this post gave you some new ideas to try with kids, and we wish you and your loved ones continued good health and safety.
-Stay tuned—later this week, we’ll share a roundup of distance learning resources for K-12 educators who are now teaching remotely.
-Please let us know how else the Inclusion Lab can support you in the weeks to come!
+Please let us know how else we can support you in the weeks to come!

 MORE FREE RESOURCES